ClarissaBaciu/Filesystem/README.txt

-ECSE427 & COMP 310 : File System on Simulated Disk
+ECSE427 & COMP 310 : File System on Simulated Disk on Linux

 Creation of a 1 level file system containing functions to : get next file name, get file size, open a file, close a file, write to a file, read from a file, move the pointer to the beginning of the file, and remove a file.
 Implemented using directory tables, free bit maps, file allocation tables, inode tables and memory blocks.